sshushliapin/Sitecore.FakeDb/README.md

 ### <a id="how-to-configure-settings"></a>How to configure Settings

-In some cases you may prefer to use a setting instead of a dependency injected in your code via constructor or property.
-The code below instantiates new Db context and sets "MySetting" setting value to "1234".
-Please note that the setting is not defined explicitly in the App.config file, but nevertheless it is accessible using Sitecore.Configuration.Settings and can be used in unit
+In some cases you may prefer to use a setting instead of a dependency injected in your code via a constructor or property.
+The code below instantiates the new Db context and sets "MySetting" setting value to "1234".
+Please note that the setting is not defined explicitly in the App.config file, but nevertheless it is accessible using Sitecore.Configuration.Settings and can be used in the unit
 tests:

 ``` csharp